PascalBod/lm-vm/README.md

 ```
 The password you are then asked for is the one you chose at installation time.

-A window inviting you to run the installation should be displayed.
-If this is not the case, double-click on the CD icon that appeared on the desktop.
-In the file explorer window, right-click on the **VBoxLinuxAdditions.run** file and select **Run as Administrator**.
-The password you are then asked for is the one you chose at installation time.

 Once the guest additions are installed, you can close the terminal, right-click the **VBox_GAs_7.0.14** device in the file explorer, select **Safely Remove** and close the file explorer window.

 Click on the system report icon, in the lower right-hand corner: ![icon](images/systemReportIcon.png).
 In the **System Reports** window which appears, click the **Ignore this report** button for the system restore utility.
 Close the system report window.